pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 ---
-title: Deploy TiDB on GCP GKE
+title: Deploy TiDB on Google Cloud GKE
-summary: Learn how to deploy a TiDB cluster on GCP GKE.
+summary: Learn how to deploy a TiDB cluster on Google Cloud GKE.
 aliases: ['/docs/tidb-in-kubernetes/dev/deploy-on-gcp-gke/']
 ---

-# Deploy TiDB on GCP GKE
+# Deploy TiDB on Google Cloud GKE

 <!-- markdownlint-disable MD029 -->
 <!-- markdownlint-disable MD037 -->

-This document describes how to deploy a GCP Google Kubernetes Engine (GKE) cluster and deploy a TiDB cluster on GCP GKE.
+This document describes how to deploy a Google Kubernetes Engine (GKE) cluster and deploy a TiDB cluster on GKE.

 To deploy TiDB Operator and the TiDB cluster in a self-managed Kubernetes environment, refer to [Deploy TiDB Operator](deploy-tidb-operator.md) and [Deploy TiDB on General Kubernetes](deploy-on-general-kubernetes.md).

 ## Prerequisites

-Before deploying a TiDB cluster on GCP GKE, make sure the following requirements are satisfied:
+Before deploying a TiDB cluster on GKE, make sure the following requirements are satisfied:

 * Install [Helm 3](https://helm.sh/docs/intro/install/): used for deploying TiDB Operator.
-* Install [gcloud](https://cloud.google.com/sdk/gcloud): a command-line tool used for creating and managing GCP services.
+* Install [gcloud](https://cloud.google.com/sdk/gcloud): a command-line tool used for creating and managing Google Cloud services.
 * Complete the operations in the **Before you begin** section of [GKE Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart#before-you-begin).

     This guide includes the following contents: